Eslam-Sabry/Eslam-Sabry.github.io/content/authors/admin/_index.md

 #      Awarded for groundbreaking work on efficient training of large models.

 ---
-I am a specially appointed assistant professor -which is just a fancy way to write postdoc- at Tanaka-Kawaguchi group, graduate school of engineering, Nagoya University.
-I have a variety of interests and very little time to explore them all.
+I am a specially appointed assistant professor at Tanaka-Kawaguchi group, graduate school of engineering, Nagoya University.
+I have a variety of interests and very little time to explore them all so I am always looking for new opportunities to collaborate with other researchers.
 Currently, I am focusing on further understanding 1d topological superconductors and edge theory of fractional quantum hall states.